SimonKocurek/mini-projects/src/main/kotlin/compress/README.md

   ╰──────────────────────────────────────────────────────╯

 Options:
-  -u, --unpack         If specified, file will be unpacked as opposed to
+  -u, --unpack         If specified, file will be unpacked.
-                       compressed.
   -o, --output=<text>  Name of the generated file.
 If no name is provided,
                        '.minzip' will be added/removed from the input file.
   -h, --help           Show this message and exit

 Arguments:
-  <file>  File to compress/unpack.
+  <file>  File to pack/unpack.
 ```